snic29/dataviz/README.md

 ## Data

-The dashboard uses `world_university_rankings_2026.csv` which contains 57 universities with over 25 factors.
+The dashboard uses `world_university_rankings_2026.csv` which contains 57 globally ranked institutions across 20 countries and 7 world regions, with 30 columns of data including overall scores, sub-indicators for teaching and research, and institutional metrics like founded year and Nobel laureate counts.